Neural Network Models

 Variable Selection

 Neural networks typically do not care about variable selection.
 All variables are used by default in a complicated and mixed way.
 However, if you want to do variable selection, you can examine the weights for each variable.
-If all of the weights for a single variable are low, then you might consider deleting the variables, but again, it is typically not required.
+If all of the weights for a single variable are low, then you might consider deleting the variable, but again, it is typically not required.

 One way to visualize all the weights in a variable would be to use a Hinton diagram.
 This diagram is really only good for smaller numbers of variables.
 With hundreds of variables, a Hinton diagram becomes burdensome to view.